Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Experimental Results

 \subsubsection{Latency}

 Figure~\ref{fig:latency_comparison} illustrates the latency performance of DeepEdgeIDS and AutoDRL-IDS.
-DeepEdgeIDS consistently achieves lower and more stable latency across all intervals, demonstrating faster detection.
-The observed decreasing trend in both models reflects the convergence of DRL policy, where agents progressively reduce exploratory overhead and transition toward optimized state–action mappings.
+DeepEdgeIDS consistently achieves lower, more stable latency across all intervals, indicating faster detection.
+The observed decreasing trend in both models reflects the convergence of the DRL policy, in which agents progressively reduce exploratory overhead and transition toward optimized state–action mappings.
 As the operation stabilizes, inference delays diminish due to cache warming, streamlined feature extraction, and proactive mitigation of predictable attack patterns.\\

 The ANOVA results (Table~\ref{tab:latency_anova}) further validate these observations, confirming that DeepEdgeIDS significantly outperforms AutoDRL-IDS in latency efficiency.
 The computed \textit{F}-statistic (75.62) and low \textit{p}-value ($<$0.05) indicate a statistically significant difference between the two models, while the large effect size ($\eta^2 = 0.577$) shows that 57.7\% of the total latency variance arises from model differences.
-This reinforces that DeepEdgeIDS’s unsupervised DRL-based IDS achieves faster adaptive responses and improved inference speed, providing operational advantages for energy-aware, time-critical applications at the edge gateway.
+This reinforces that DeepEdgeIDS achieves faster per-decision responses and improved inference speed at the edge gateway.
+This latency advantage should be interpreted as lower per-decision delay rather than lower total computational cost.
+DeepEdgeIDS relies on a compact AE reconstruction-error path that produces an immediate anomaly score from the current traffic vector, followed by DQN-based mitigation selection.
+AutoDRL-IDS, by contrast, requires LSTM-based temporal encoding over sequential traffic windows before policy selection.
+Therefore, DeepEdgeIDS can achieve lower detection latency while still consuming more aggregate CPU, energy, and carbon due to continuous feature extraction, replay-buffer interaction, and online policy refinement.
+This distinction explains why DeepEdgeIDS is faster per decision but more resource-intensive over time.